Get 80% off your plan for your first 3 months*

 Instead of manually calculating each pay cheque, payroll software handles the math automatically.
 It pulls in hours worked, applies the correct tax rates, processes deductions for benefits or pensions, and deposits funds directly into employee bank accounts.

-Cloud-based payroll software stores your data online rather than on a local computer, which means:
+Cloud-based payroll software stores your data online rather than on a local computer, which means you get several practical advantages:

-For small businesses moving away from spreadsheets or calculating manually, payroll software eliminates repetitive data entry and reduces the risk of costly errors.
+For small businesses moving away from spreadsheets or manual calculations, payroll software eliminates repetitive data entry and reduces the risk of costly errors.

 How does payroll software work?